roest01/multipage-pdf-to-png/readme.md

 - run script

 ## Any plans?
 It would be really cool if anyone can add parameters to this script.
-Maybe you have other ideas, making an alfred workflow ?
+Maybe you have other ideas, e.g creating an alfred workflow ?
 Make the world better!